githubtraining/reviewing-a-pull-request/responses/04-yourturn.md

-Now that you have some experience _reviewing_ a pull request, it would be great if you tried your hand on _creating_ a pull request.
+Now that you have some experience _reviewing_ a pull request, it would be great if you tried your hand _creating_ a pull request.

 As the author of a pull request, it is your responsibility to: